Architecture Tour in Paraty

 The architecture of Paraty is a living catalog of design spanning centuries and styles.
 Structures like Car-free historic center and Church of Nossa Senhora dos Remedios tell stories that words alone cannot — the materials, the proportions, the craft behind each facade.
 Look closer and you'll find surprises like Praia do Sono — the kind of detail that only rewards those on foot.

-Use this page as a starting point for a Paraty walking tour, a free self-guided route, or the Roamee app for Paraty.
+Use this page as a starting point for a Paraty walking tour, a free route, or the Roamee app for Paraty.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Visitors come to Paraty for colonial architecture and beaches, but buildings like Car-free historic center and Church of Nossa Senhora dos Remedios tell their own story through materials, height, and the relationship to the street.
 Walking with an architecture lens means looking up more often and noticing what most people miss.
 Unexpected finds like Praia do Sono prove that the best details are often above eye level.